 Coincidentally, 2017's 12-inch MacBook is now no more, replaced by the cheapest MacBook Air.
 Read on to find out which Apple MacBook is the one for you.

 The MacBook Pro 13-inch is the 13-inch model for those who want the Touch Bar as well as more Thunderbolt 3 ports on the higher two models (of four).
 It was updated in May 2020 with new processors and the Magic Keyboard.
-The lower-end models don't offer more than the MacBook Air now in terms of power and graphics, but the higher models obviously have more grunt.
+Somewhat bizarrely, the lower-end models don't offer more than the MacBook Air now in terms of power and graphics so you're probably better off with an Air.
+However, the higher-end models obviously have more grunt.

 Finally, the Macbook Pro 16-inch is the king of the MacBooks with the best power and largest storage options, biggest screen and the Touch Bar and Touch ID features.
 It is also the most expensive, however, and this probably isn't the MacBook you'll want if you're constantly on the move.